-We recognise the importance of creating a culture of openness, trust and transparency to encourage all staff to share low-level concerns so that they can be addressed appropriately.
+We recognise the importance of creating a culture of openness, trust and transparency to encourage all staff to share low-level concerns so that they can be addressed appropriately and to create a culture where the school values and expectations are lived, monitored and reinforced constantly by all.
+All low level concerns should be reported to the DSL, DDSL or School Leader.